 The concept behind the “Structure Sofa” was to play with the architectural structure of a standard sofa, to open it up in order to expose its softer inner side and to create a dynamic movement between the seat cushions and the backrest.

-The sofa is designed as a structure that welcomes a set of cushions defining the seating, backrest and armrest elements.
-It also plays graphically with different and contrasted visual weights.
+The sofa is designed as a structure that welcomes a set of cushions defining the seating, backrest, and armrest elements.
+It also plays graphically with different and contrasting visual weights.

-The sofa and armchair have been designed and developed in order to be tuned into a full blown collection answering very different needs both from an interior architecture point of view and a user point of view.
+The sofa and armchair have been designed and developed in order to be turned in to a full-blown collection answering very different needs both from an interior architecture point of view and a user point of view.